adams-x0/adams-x0/README.md

-👋 Hi, I’m Adams

-👀 I’m interested in Software Engineering, IoT, AI/ML and Research.

-🌱 I’ve completed my Associate's degree in Computer Science at the Community College of Baltimore County (CCBC) and I transferred to the University of Maryland Baltimore County (UMBC) to complete my Bachelor's degree in the same field.

-💞️ I'm currently an assistant programmer at CCBC's app development department.

-📫 you can reach me @ejizadam@yahoo.com.
+Hello, my name is Adams, and I’m a final-year Computer Science student at the University of Maryland, Baltimore County.
+I’m deeply passionate about technology, with a strong desire to become a software engineer who leverages artificial intelligence to build smarter, more adaptive applications.